detroit/detroit/EXAMPLE.md

 # Detroit

-Detroit's main configuration file is called a *Pitfile*.
-Pitfiles define the
+Detroit's main configuration file is called an *assembly*.
+Assemblies define the
 <i>service instances</i> that a project will utilize.

-Pitfiles can be written in a few different formats thanks to the flexibility of Ruby.
+Assemblies can be written in a few different formats thanks to the flexibility of Ruby.
 All formats are equivalent.
 Which format you use is strictly a regard of your personal preference.